America Faces Increase in Babies Born Addicted to Drugs

 Risks of Not Seeking Addiction Treatment While Pregnant

-Stigma remains a major barrier for pregnant women who suffer from addiction and need treatment.
-Many pregnant women who show up at hospitals and clinics for addiction treatment report feeling judged and unwelcome, and tend to avoid sticking with treatment as a result.
+Stigma is a major barrier for pregnant women who suffer from addiction and need treatment.
+Many pregnant women who show up at hospitals and clinics for addiction treatment report feeling judged and unwelcome, and tend to avoid staying with the treatment program as a result.
 Some pregnant women even tend to avoid seeking addiction treatment for fear of losing their children or facing other legal consequences, even though addiction is officially declared a chronic, relapsing brain disease in the U.S.

-Failing to seek addiction treatment while pregnant increases both the mother and baby’s risk for serious health complications that can lead to death.
-For instance, a severe addiction to heroin can lead to an overdose or coma, which may trigger miscarriage or stillbirth, or maternal death.
+Failing to seek addiction treatment while pregnant increases both the mother’s and the baby’s risk for serious health complications that can lead to death.
+For instance, a severe heroin addiction can lead to an overdose or coma, which may trigger miscarriage or stillbirth, or maternal death.
 Heart defects, HIV, hepatitis C, and NAS are among the most common complications associated with drug and alcohol abuse during pregnancy.

 Pregnant women who suffer from addiction often display the same symptoms and signs of drug abuse as those who are not pregnant.
-Many times, pregnant women will go more out of their way to hide their addiction due to the stigma surrounding drug use during pregnancy.
-Certain symptoms such as changes in eating and sleeping patterns can be difficult to pinpoint on addiction, since these are also common pregnancy symptoms.
+Many times, pregnant women will go out of their way to hide their addiction due to the stigma surrounding drug use during pregnancy.
+Certain symptoms, such as changes in eating and sleeping patterns, can be difficult to pinpoint as addiction, since these are also common pregnancy symptoms.

 • Hiding alcohol and drug use from others